ITheP/Arksplorer/docs/index.md

 It only works with online servers, and the administrator of a server must set the server up to work with Arksplorer.
 This is because Arksplorer needs to be fed data from the server that tells it where all those lovely dinos etc. are!

+NOTE: Arksplorer is given away free of charge.
+You should not be paying anything for it!

 ## What can it see?

 It can see data about Wild Dinos, Tame Dinos and Suvivors.
 It will show you on a map where certain dinos are, and let you search for other dinos of the same type.
 You can also